neon-x-hub/yaml-css/README.md

-## YAML to CSS Converter
+## YamlCSS Converter

-Welcome to our YAML-CSS Framework, a user-friendly tool designed to simplify web styling without requiring extensive new learning.
+Welcome to our YamlCSS Framework, a user-friendly tool designed to simplify web styling without requiring extensive new learning.
 Leveraging familiar SASS/CSS knowledge, this framework enables seamless translation of YAML configurations into robust CSS/SCSS, facilitating efficient management of variables, mixins, and styling across projects.
 Whether configuring colors, typography, or complex layouts, our framework empowers developers to enhance productivity and maintainability with minimal effort and maximum impact.

 **Features:**